 White Bean Salad With Spicy Roasted Tomatoes and Broccoli

 A lunchtime bowl includes white beans and broccoli, two foods high in fiber, which can lower cholesterol and may help prevent type-2 diabetes.
 Tomatoes bring lycopene to the substantial salad.
-The ingredients can be prepared the day before and refrigerated.
 Return to Healthy Lessons in Lunch Menu.

 - 2 bunches broccoli, trimmed, florets and stems cut into 1-inch pieces (4 cups)

 - 3 large garlic cloves, thinly sliced

 - 1 pound large cherry tomatoes, halved (about 3 cups)

 - 1 tablespoon coarsely chopped fresh oregano

 - 1 teaspoon fresh lemon juice

 - Freshly ground pepper

 - 2 cups drained jarred or canned large white beans, such as large lima beans or gigande beans